Xianxia: History

-There are many ancient Chinese texts that could be classified as xianxia, such as the Classic of Mountains and Seas from the Warring States period.
-Xianxia novels were popularized during the Republic of China period, but it was the 1932 novel Legend of the Swordsmen of the Mountains of Shu that sparked the modern popularity of the genre.
+There are many ancient Chinese texts that could be classified as xianxia in the modern sense, such as the Classic of Mountains and Seas from the Warring States period.
+Ming dynasty novels such as Quelling the Demons' Revolt, Journey to the East and The Legend of the Spell-Infused Dates were early precursors of xianxia novels, although traditionally they were regarded as a type of shenmo fiction.
+It wasn't until the Republic of China period of the early 20th century that modern xianxia literature became popularized, as the 1932 novel Legend of the Swordsmen of the Mountains of Shu by Huanzhulouzhu (Li Shoumin) is widely recognized as the first genuine xianxia novel that sparked widespread popularity.

+After the founding of the communist People's Republic of China in 1949, xianxia genre, along with other fantasy genres, was seen as superstitious "poison grass" and banned outright in Mainland China, with Li Shoumin himself attacked politically, forced to stop writing and later suffered a stroke in 1958 as a result.
+After the Culture Revolution ended, the genre experienced resurgence when the "reform and opening up" during the latter part of 1970s, 1980s and 1990s, including the importation of wuxia television productions and video games from Hong Kong, Taiwan and Singapore, many of which were actually more xianxia than wuxia.

-In the 2010s and 2020s, many wuxia and xianxia novels have discussed topics such as neoliberalism and alternatives to what is seen as a stagnant world order brought about by magic and/or religious organizations.
+Into the 21st century, the increasing availability of commercial book publishers and the newly rise of online publishing platforms such as Qidian and Jinjiang Literature City allowed the genre to diversify exponentially, and many wuxia and xianxia novels written in the 2010s and 2020s have experimented with discussing topics such as neoliberalism and alternatives to what is seen as a stagnant world order brought about by magic and/or religious organizations.
+The advent of duanju (short video drama) on streaming platforms also catalyzed the popularization of the xianxia genre.

 Films and television

 Perhaps one of the earliest successful xianxia films was the 1983 Hong Kong film Zu Warriors from the Magic Mountain, which was followed up by the 2001 film The Legend of Zu.

 Overall, television shows are more numerous than films when it comes to xianxia adaptations.

-Some of the most popular and successful Chinese TV series in recent times are of the xianxia genre, such as Ashes of Love, The Journey of Flower, Eternal Love, The Untamed, Love Between Fairy and Devil and Till The End Of The Moon.
-It is worth noting these notable dramas are adapted from popular novels published on the website Jinjiang Literature City.
+Some of the most popular and successful Chinese TV series in recent times are of the xianxia genre, such as Ashes of Love, The Journey of Flower, Eternal Love, The Untamed, Love Between Fairy and Devil, Till The End of the Moon and Love Game in Eastern Fantasy.
+It is worth noting many of these notable dramas are adapted from popular novels published on the website Jinjiang Literature City.
 In addition, there are also dramas adapted from popular video games such as Chinese Paladin, Chinese Paladin 3 and Swords of Legends.
 The already existing fandom of xianxia source material has led to increased exposure and anticipation.